- Academic Advising

 A student who wishes to audit a course must mark the NC (No Credit) column for the course on the appropriate registration form or NW when registering via the Web.
 The registration process must be completed before the end of the add/drop period.
 An audited course does not carry academic credit, nor does it satisfy any degree or program requirement.
 Regular tuition and fees will apply.
 Audited courses are not eligible for the COF tuition stipend or financial aid.

-Graduate students may enroll in graduate level courses for no credit with instructor permission only.
-Regular tuition and fees are assessed and students must indicate their desire for no credit prior to registration.
-Classes taken for no credit are not eligible for financial aid.
-Each department sets requirements in addition to the Graduate School requirements.
-Students are responsible for completion of all degree requirements as specified in this catalog and should acquaint themselves with all requirements before beginning a degree program.
+Graduate students may enroll in graduate level courses for no credit.
+Approval from the Graduate Program Designee, instructor, and Assistant Vice President for Graduate Studies (AVPGS) is required.
+Students are responsible for completion of all degree requirements as specified in this catalog and should acquaint themselves with all requirements before beginning a degree program:

 Availability of Classes